ali1234/comfyui-job-iterator/README.md

 ## Installation

-Just clone into custom_node.
+Just clone into custom_nodes.
 There are no dependencies.

 ## Usage